prantlf/update-formula/README.md

       -d|--dry-run  only print what would be done without doing it -V|--version  print the version of the executable and exit -h|--help     print the usage information and exit

+## Contributing

+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Lint and test your code.

+## License

+Copyright (c) 2023-2024 Ferdinand Prantl

+Licensed under the MIT license.

 [Homebrew formula files]: https://docs.brew.sh/Formula-Cookbook